yrayo/Azure-Honeynet-SOC-Lab/README.md

 ![No VM screenshot](images/VM1.PNG)
 ![New VM screenshot](images/VM2.PNG)

 At this point, the infrastructure looks like this:
 ![New infrastructure screenshot](images/Infrastructure.PNG)

 ### 4. Edit Network Security Group to open inbound traffic.
+Add lab NSG rule (Source: `Any`, Destination Port: `*`, Action: `Allow`).
 ![NSG screenshot1](images/NSG1.png)
 ![NSG screenshot2](images/NSG2.png)
 ![NSG screenshot3](images/NSG3.PNG)

 ### 5. Disable local Windows Firewall on the VM (Windows OS Machine).
-With your local machine, RDP into the VM machine.
+With your local host machine, RDP into the VM machine.
 Then, ping your vulnerable machine to confirm that it's accessible to everyone.
 ![RDP screenshot](images/RDP1.png)

 ![FIREWALL screenshot](images/FIREWALL1.png)

 ![PING screenshot](images/PING1.png)

 At this point, our architecture looks like this:
 ![Architecture2 screenshot](images/Architecture2.PNG)

 ### 6. Create Log Analytics workspace and connect VM.